mmtk/mmtk-core/docs/tutorial/Tutorial.md

     ```
 4. If you haven't already, try building using Semispace. lusearch should now pass, as garbage will be collected, and the smaller benchmarks should run the same as they did while using NoGC.

-**DRAFT FOR RUN-TIME GC CHOICE**
-You can select which garbage collection plan to use by adding an argument to a run command (**TODO: wording**).
-For example, ``TODO: insert actual command here!`` will run the \[TODO] benchmark with the Semispace GC, whereas ``TODO: insert command here!`` will run it with NoGC.

-1. Try using NoGC first.
-Both HelloWorld and fannkuchredux should run without issue.
-If you then run lusearch, it should fail when a collection is triggered.
-The messages and errors produced should look identical or nearly identical to the log below. **TODO: Insert accurate log.**
-2. If you haven't already, try using Semispace. lusearch should now pass, as garbage will be collected, and the smaller benchmarks should run the same as they did while using NoGC, as they didn't collect garbage in the first place.
-3. When you modify a GC, you will have to rebuild the MMTk core to apply any changes.
-With many VMs, you will also need to rebuild the VM.
-   1. For OpenJDK, the core will rebuild alongside the VM (**TODO: confirm**).
-**A lot of the old section can be reused here.**

 ### Create MyGC